encircled/jPut/README.md

 # Java Performance Unit Testing

 JPut allows implementing continuous and load performance testing completely as a code (any JVM language) using JUnit tests.
+The main goal of JPut is to bring a simple way how to verify that recent changes in the code did not affect its performance.

 * [Use cases](#use-cases)
 * [Quick start](#quick-start)